ARG-NCTU/deep_lane_following/README.md

 INSTALL_TOOLKIT=yes
 ```
 2. Don't run $ make examples.
 It cause some proplem when install opencv and tersorflow examples(because we didn't install tensorflow).</br>
-We only need to make the single model we want to test in examples/caffe, therefore follow the example video below.
+We only need to make the single model we want to test in examples/caffe.

 ### Testing

 [example video](https://www.youtube.com/watch?v=fESFVNcQVVA) - GoogleNet in NCS caffe, the example starts from 2:00 in the video.

 ### Trobleshooting
 If you get error suck like this when running examples, it is an error caused by matplotlib and X11 forwarding.